 Now, give the name and description to your table and set the number of rows and columns.

-Once done, simply add the data that you want on the table.
-You can insert links, images and advanced editors from table manipulation.
+Once done, simply add the data that you want to the table.
+You can insert links, images, and advanced editors from table manipulation.
 Also, you can show, hide, duplicate, insert or delete any rows and columns.

 Once done, click on “Save Changes”.
 Then, copy the generated shortcode and paste it on the page or post where you want to display your table.